yocontra/net-sim/README.md

 });
 ```

+#### sim.addLatency(ip/host, ms, cb)

 Latency is added both ways so if you say 250 then a ping will take 500ms (round trip).
+Adding latency multiple times is supported so make sure you .clear() if you are trying to reset it to another value.

+#### sim.clear(cb)

+Clear out all rules added to the OS.
+Removes any latency added.

 ## Examples